2022 REUNION PLANNED FOR MARLBOROUGH

 In March of 2000 original members of A/2/12 met in Thomaston, Connecticut for a reunion.
 At that time it was decided that an effort would be initiated to search for and locate all members of this unit.
 Since that time a number of former members were tracked down and have come into the fold but many more are still left to be found.
 I am publishing this web page with the hope of possibly locating some of these lost comrades.
 We would also be very interested in hearing from former members who served in this proud unit after we came home.
 Welcome home to all the troops from A/2/12.

-From it's humble origin in March, 2000, the veteran organization, Alpha Association, had grown in membership from 14 members to 240 members as of August, 2009.
+From it's humble origin in March, 2000, the veteran organization, Alpha Association, had grown in membership from 14 members to 240 members as of July, 2013.
 The only requirement to membership is the attachment to A/2/12 during the period running from December, 1965 to December, 1967.
-Locators continue to search for former members.

 As time passed and we had the opportunity to research our contribution in the Cold War, we came to realize that our Company was an historic and proud contributor in the effort to control the spread of Communism in the Third World.
 We served proudly and came home to an indifferent, if not hostile American Public.
 We remained silent as most of us reintegrated into society.
 There were so many stories of heroism that were left untold.
 Our Association is dedicated to assuring that the unit members receive their proper recognition.